List of border control organisations: North Korea

-Border Security Command and Coastal Security Bureau are collectively responsible for restricting unauthorised cross-border (land and sea) entries and exits, in the early 1990s the bureaux responsible for border security and coastal security were transferred from the State Security Department to the Ministry of People's Armed Forces.
+Border Security Command and Coastal Security Bureau are collectively responsible for restricting unauthorised cross-border (land and sea) entries and exits, in the early 1990s the bureaux responsible for border security and coastal security were transferred from the Ministry of State Security to the Ministry of National Defence.
 Sometime thereafter, the Border Security Bureau was enlarged to corps level and renamed the Border Security Command.
 Previously headquartered in Chagang Province, the Border Security Command was relocated to Pyongyang in 2002.

 Pakistan

 Physical controls on Pakistan's international borders are managed by dedicated paramilitary units: the Pakistan Rangers on the border with India, the Frontier Corps with Afghanistan and Iran and the Gilgit−Baltistan Scouts with China and the Pakistan-administered side of the Line of Control.